-- 1. Building Lots: Building lot requirements designate the minimum area that a given building or Development Tract can be built on in a specific District.
-Minimum lot sizes are defined in Section 9.4 for each of the Building Types. - 2.
-Number of Buildings: No more than one principal building is allowed on a building lot except where otherwise specified in this section. - 3.
+- 1. Building Lot: Minimum lot sizes are defined in Section 9.4 for each of the Building Types. - 2.
+Number of Buildings: Only one principal building is allowed on a building lot except where otherwise specified in this section. - 3.
 Building Placement: No principal buildings and/or accessory structures shall be located in any required front, side, or rear setbacks except as otherwise permitted in this section.
 Building placement standards are set forth for each Building Type in Section 9.4.